pyramidi0n/webform-validate/README.md

 This library attempts to comply with the standards and [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) for HTML and HTML5 web form input.
 It leverages other standards-compliant libraries to perform email and url validation.
+It includes a comprehensive test suite.

 The intended use case is for server-side validation of untrusted input strings.
 Right now, the validation is merely of syntax - the library does not provide